Christopher Dorner shootings and manhunt: February 12

 Police raided a hotel in Tijuana, Mexico, based on a tip that Dorner was there.
-Authorities also discovered surveillance footage of Dorner purchasing scuba diving gear at a sporting goods store in Torrance, California.
+Authorities also discovered surveillance footage of Dorner purchasing scuba diving gear at a sporting goods store in Torrance.
 A message posted to the Twitter account of the San Bernardino County district attorney's office said:

 The message was removed within a few hours.

+Some time on the morning of 12 February the Reynoldses returned to their Big Bear Lake cabin, where Dorner had been holed up for five days.
+Dorner captured them and tied them up before stealing their vehicle, and moving to another nearby cabin.
+The Reynoldses quickly freed themselves and called the police.

 Final mountain cabin standoff

-On February 12, San Bernardino County Sheriff's Department deputies responded to a report of a carjacking of a white Dodge truck at 12:22 pm (PST) and began looking for the vehicle on the ground and from the air.
+On February 12, deputies of the San Bernardino County Sheriff's Department (SBSD) responded to a report of the carjacking of a white Dodge truck at 12:22 pm (PST) and began looking for the vehicle on the ground and from the air.
 The truck's driver had not been harmed.
-Fish and Game officers were the first to spot the vehicle and recognized Dorner as the driver.
-Officers from numerous agencies chased Dorner to a cabin near Big Bear Lake, California.
+Fish and Wildlife officers were the first to spot the vehicle and recognized Dorner as the driver.
+Officers from numerous agencies chased Dorner to a cabin near Big Bear Lake.

-Dorner opened fire on two officers from the San Bernardino County Sheriff's Department, hitting both.
+Dorner opened fire on two SBSD officers, hitting both.
 The officers were airlifted to Loma Linda University Medical Center, where Detective Jeremiah MacKay was pronounced dead.

-The San Bernardino Sheriff's Department confirmed to the media that Dorner was barricaded in a cabin near the command center set up for the manhunt, in a mountainous rural area northeast of Angelus Oaks, California, and that the building was surrounded by law enforcement.
-The Los Angeles Times reported that there might be hostages in the cabin with Dorner.
+The SBSD confirmed to the media that Dorner was barricaded in a cabin near the command center set up for the manhunt, in a mountainous rural area northeast of Angelus Oaks, and that the building was surrounded by law enforcement.
+The Times reported that there were possibly hostages in the cabin with Dorner.
 A three-mile (5 km) perimeter was set up around the cabin and residents were told to remain inside with their doors locked.

-Police initially attempted to force Dorner out of the cabin by using tear gas and demanding over loudspeakers that he surrender.
+Police initially attempted to force Dorner out of the cabin by using tear gas and demanding his surrender over loudspeakers.
 When Dorner did not respond, police used a demolition vehicle to knock down most walls of the building.
-They then shot pyrotechnic tear gas canisters into the cabin, which resulted in the cabin catching fire.
-Such devices are nicknamed "burners", as the heat generated by the pyrotechnic reaction often causes fires.
+They then shot pyrotechnic tear gas canisters, nicknamed "burners", into the cabin, which resulted in the cabin catching fire.
 Shortly thereafter, a single gunshot was heard from the cabin.
 As the fire continued, ammunition was exploding from within the cabin, making it dangerous for officials to try to put out the fire.
-Law enforcement experts differ on whether it was justified to use pyrotechnic devices to end the standoff, instead of waiting for Dorner to come out.
+Law enforcement examiners differ on whether it was justified to use pyrotechnic devices to end the standoff instead of waiting for Dorner to come out.

-In the evening of February 12, LAPD and the San Bernardino County Sheriff's Office denied reports that a body believed to be that of Dorner had been recovered from the burned cabin.
-In a press conference, LAPD Commander Andrew Smith stated that no body had been removed from the site, adding that reports of a body being identified were untrue as the cabin area was "too hot to make entry".
+In the evening of February 12, the LAPD and the SBSD denied reports that Dorner's body had been recovered from the burned cabin.
+In a press conference, LAPD commander Andrew Smith stated that no body had been removed from the site, adding that reports of a body being identified were untrue as the cabin area was "too hot to make entry".